platformsh/platformsh-docs/docs/src/languages/elixir.md

             passthru: true
 ```

-Note that there will still be an Nginx proxy server sitting in front of your application.
+Note that there is still an Nginx proxy server sitting in front of your application.
 If desired, certain paths may be served directly by Nginx without hitting your application (for static files, primarily) or you may route all requests to the Elixir application unconditionally, as in the example above.

 ## Dependencies

 The recommended way to handle Elixir dependencies on Platform.sh is using Hex.
-You can commit a `mix.exs` file in your repository and the system will download the dependencies in your `deps` section using the build hook above.
+You can commit a `mix.exs` file in your repository and the system downloads the dependencies in your `deps` section using the build hook above.

 ```elixir
   defp deps do